 The fourth root is the one-fourth power:

 You can enter fractional exponents on your calculator for evaluation, but you must remember to use parentheses.
-If you are trying to evaluate, say, 15(4/5), you must put parentheses around the "4/5", because otherwise your calculator will think you mean (154) ÷ 5.
+If you are trying to evaluate, say, , you must put parentheses around the , because otherwise your calculator will think you mean (154) ÷ 5.
 In other words, enter the expression into your calculator like this:

 Content Continues Below

-Fractional exponents allow greater flexibility (you'll see this a lot in calculus), are often easier to write than the equivalent radical format, and permit you to do calculations that you couldn't before.
+Fractional exponents allow greater flexibility (which you'll see a lot of in calculus), are often easier to write than the equivalent radical format, and permit you to do calculations that you couldn't do before.
 For instance:

-Whenever you see a fractional exponent, remember that the top number is the power, and the lower number is the root (if you're converting back to the radical format).
+Whenever you see a fractional exponent, remember that the numerator (that is, the top number) is the power, and the denominator (that is, the bottom number) is the root.
 For instance:

 Generally, though, when they give you a base raised to a decimal power (that is, a power that is something other than a fraction or a whole number), you should just leave it as it is, or, if necessary, evaluate it in your calculator.
-For instance, 3π, where π is the number you learned about in geometry, and is approximately equal to 3.14159, cannot be simplified or rearranged as a radical.
+For instance, 3π — where π is the number you learned about in geometry, and is approximately equal to 3.14159 — cannot be simplified or rearranged as a radical.

 A technological point: Calculators and other software do not compute things the way people do; they use pre-programmed algorithms.
 Sometimes the particular method the calculator uses can create difficulties in the context of fractional exponents.

 For instance, you know that the cube root of −8 is −2, and the square of −2 is 4, so (−8)(2/3) = 4.
 But some calculators return a complex value or an error message, as is the case with one of my graphing calculators: